tiendung102k3/Mingle/README.md

 # Mingle
 Did you ever want to partake in dating simulator within Discord?
 Well now you can with Mingle!
 Mingle allows you to build a your own dating profile on Discord and get started on dating with others on the same server.
 Not only can you mingle with others, but you can also be a dick by trying to snatch other people's partners.
-Good luck and have fun! *Love is in the air...*
+Good luck and enjoy! *Love is in the air...*

 This terrible bot was created for Discord Hack Week 2019 by me and submitted in the shitposting category.